-The LPA has received an application from Highcliffe and Walkford Parish Council to designate a Neighbourhood Area for the purpose of preparing a Neighbourhood Plan.
-The formal details of the submitted request for designation, which include a map identifying the area, are attached as Appendix 1 to this report.
-The boundaries of the area correspond to the designated area of the Parish Council and do not extend beyond the boundaries of the Parish Council; and there are no other existing neighbourhood area designations over any part of the application area.
+The LPA received an application from Christchurch Town Council on the 4th December to designate a Neighbourhood Area for the purpose of preparing a Neighbourhood Plan.
+The formal details of the submitted request for designation, which include a map identifying the area are at Appendix 1 and 2 to this report.
+The Town Council resolved to apply for Neighbourhood Area designation at its Council meeting on the 23rd November 2020.

+The boundaries of the area correspond to the designated area of the Town Council and do not extend beyond the boundaries of the Tyown Council; and there are no other existing neighbourhood area designations over any part of the application area.